Best Things to do in Lisbon: Complete City Guide

 Dine at the Time Out Market

-How long would you recommend for Lisbon?
+How long would you recommend for a Lisbon itinerary?

 When is the best time to visit Lisbon?

-March to May or September and October are the best times to visit Lisbon when the crowds die down and the temperatures are more bearable.
+The best time to visit Lisbon is either March to May or September and October.
+There are fewer crowds and it’s not as hot.
 We went in October and had lovely warm weather.
-June to August it can get very busy and the temperatures can reach 45 degrees!
+June to August are very busy and the temperature can reach 45 degrees!Â

 How expensive is Lisbon?

 Lisbon is incredible value for money and makes for a great budget holiday.
-You can find exceptional quality food, great accommodation, entrance fees to historical monuments and alcohol for a fraction of the cost compared to other European cities, like London
+You can find exceptional quality food, great accommodation, entrance fees to historical monuments and alcohol for a fraction of the cost compared to other European cities, like London.Â

-If you’re not travelling on a budget, you can also find more luxurious dining options for cheaper too making it a great choice for budget and luxury tourists.
+If you’re not travelling on a budget, you can also find more luxurious dining options for cheaper making it a great choice for budget and luxury tourists.

 Lisbon has some great neighbourhoods to base yourself in.
-If this is your first visit, we’d recommend somewhere close to the historic centre.
+If this is your first visit, we’d recommend somewhere close to the centre.

 Baixa is great if you’re looking for more upmarket, luxury hotels, stylish shopping and high-end restaurants.
 Look for a hotel in Alfama if you want to stay in the most picturesque district in Lisbon and the historical soul of the city.
 If you’re here for the nightlife, find a hotel in Bairro Alto.